 A year after the Jan.
 6 attack, Congress is plagued by a toxic atmosphere

-A year after the attack on Capitol on Jan.
-6 some lawmakers still can't believe that Congress itself came under siege.
+A year after the Jan.
+6 attack on the Capitol, some lawmakers still can't believe that Congress itself came under siege.

 "More and more it becomes surreal.
 You become a combination of angry as well as shocked," Rep. Sheila Jackson Lee, D-Texas, told NPR, standing in Statuary Hall, where rioters stormed through on their way to try to disrupt the electoral count on the House floor.